Sachingaur11/3D-AI-Chatbot/README.md

 - **@react-three/drei**: Provides useful helpers for working with Three.js in React.
 - **@react-three/fiber**: A React renderer for Three.js, enabling the use of Three.js within React components.
 - **leva**: A GUI library for React, used to create control panels for adjusting the avatar's properties.
+- **Rhubarb Lip Sync**: A tool for generating lip sync data from audio files.
+- **FFmpeg**: Used for converting audio files from MP3 to WAV format, which is necessary for lip sync generation.

 ### How It Works

 1. **Model Loading**: The avatar model is downloaded from the Ready Player Me website as a .glb file.
 Animations are created using Mixamo without skin and merged together into one .glb file.
 The component loads these 3D models and animations using the `useGLTF` hook.
 2. **Animation Control**: Animations are managed using the `useAnimations` hook, allowing for smooth transitions and speed adjustments.
 3. **Facial Expression Mapping**: Facial expressions are mapped to morph targets on the 3D model, which are adjusted in real-time based on user input or chat messages.
-4. **Audio Playback**: Audio is played using the HTML5 Audio API, with events to handle playback completion and errors.
+4. **Audio Playback and Lip Sync**: Audio is played using the HTML5 Audio API, with events to handle playback completion and errors.
+The Rhubarb Lip Sync library processes audio files to generate lip sync data, which is then applied to the avatar using Oculus Visemes.
+FFmpeg is used to convert audio files to the required format for processing.

 ### Customization